 Jon Watts and the writer propel Peter through a twisty-turny narrative that finds new ways to test his resolve.
 After the lackluster action of Homecoming, Watts puts Spider-Man in some truly intense situations involving surreal landscapes that echoes what worked so well in Doctor Strange.
 There were several scenes where my jaw dropped due to just how much the film resembles the out-there imagery of some of my favorite Spidey comics.

-Moreover, for the first real moment in the Marvel Cinematic Universe, Peter is forced to reckon with what it really means to be a hero.
+Moreover, for the first real moment in the MCU, Peter reckons with what it really means to be a hero.
 He must contend with the people he’s putting in danger, the responsibility he owes to the public, and the sacrifices he’s going to have to make in his personal life.
-No matter how far the superficial aspects of this adaptation of Spider-Man have strayed from the comics, the film hammers home what rally makes him stand apart of the other Marvel heroes.
+No matter how far the superficial aspects of this adaptation of Spider-Man have strayed from the comics, the film hammers home what really makes him stand apart from the other Marvel heroes.

 By the time the film reaches its explosive climax, I found myself way more on board than I expected.
 I was invested in Spider-Man again.
-The best superhero movies make you forget you’re watching a film and let you get lost in these larger-than-life stories.
-For over 2 glorious hours, I was enamored by the story of Peter Parker.
-Spider-Man: Far From Home is a proper introduction to Spider-Man for the Marvel Cinematic Universe.
+The best superhero movies make you lose yourself in these larger-than-life stories.
+For two glorious hours, this story of Peter Parker enamored me.
+Spider-Man: Far From Home is a proper introduction to Spider-Man for the MCU.
 For the first time, I’m excited to see where Spidey’s story in this universe goes.